-When you visit Dr. Hayden, he will first physically examine your back for signs of obvious issues.
+When you visit Dr. Shawn Hayden, the Harvard trained orthopedic surgeon at Onto Orthopedics, he will first physically examine your back for signs of obvious issues.
 If he is unable to make a diagnosis, he might request an x-ray, a MRI, or another test to get a better picture of your back problems.
-Onto Orthopedics has high quality diagnostic x-ray and ultrasound equipment on site for your convenience.
+Onto Orthopedics has high quality diagnostic equipment including direct radiography (DR) x-ray and ultrasound machines on site for your convenience.

-Once Dr. Hayden has determined the issue with your spine, he will recommend treatment ranging from rest to comprehensive surgical reconstruction.
-Dr. Hayden is trained in some of the latest robotic spine technology, including the SpineViewTM system.
+Once Dr. Hayden has isolated the issue with your spine, he will recommend treatment ranging from rest to comprehensive surgical reconstruction.
+Our practice utilizes innovative minimally invasive regenerative medicine including platelet rich plasma (PRP) treatments.
+Dr. Hayden is trained in some of the latest surgical spinal procedures.
+Some of these procedures can be performed arthroscopically.
 Please contact us for more information.